gopinathsjsu/team-project-renaissance/README.md

 - deployed the app to aws ec2 by hardcoding the host IP and added load balancer
 - currently blocked on enabling cors to prevent network error
 - Plan to resolve the cors error and add to the auto scaling group today and tomorrow

+**5/10/2021**
+Surabhi:
+- Validate funds available in payee account for funds transfer
+- Updating account balance for payee and beneficiary
+- Looked into sign in api 404 issue

 # To Run the app